Indoor Air Quality Testing

 - Non-biological irritants: cellulose fiber, glass fiber, starch particles, synthetic fibers

-When most people think of allergy testing they imagine going to the doctor at a medical office building, but there is also allergy testing for the home, office, retail and manufacturing facilities.
+When most people think of allergy testing they imagine going to the doctor, but there is also allergy testing for the home, office, retail and manufacturing facilities.
 Allergy testing for buildings involves collecting air or dust samples and submitting them for custom lab analysis.

 Air Quality Consultant San Francisco Bay Area

-Air quality testing is mostly science, but there is a little art in determining locations and appropriate testing methods.
-Inspecting the building and hearing from occupants, forming a hypothesis and environmental testing protocol, carefully collecting air and dust samples and analyzing the lab results is work for the environmental professional.
+Air quality testing is mostly science, but there is some art in determining locations and appropriate testing methods.
+Inspecting the building and hearing from occupants, forming a hypothesis and environmental testing protocol, carefully collecting air and dust samples and analyzing the lab results is work of the environmental professional.
 Interpreting lab results requires extensive training and experience.
-Some regulatory requirements insist you hire an expert third-party environmental consultant when it comes to air testing, and hiring an unbiased expert is always best when doing due diligence or in preparation for legal arguments.
+Some regulatory requirements require hiring expert third-party environmental consultants for air testing, and contracting an unbiased expert is always best when doing due diligence or in preparation for legal arguments.